 When you file a personal injury claim, you must identify all liable parties.
-The Law Giant has the knowledge and resources to establish fault in your truck accident claim.
+Our truck accident lawyers at The Law Giant has the knowledge and resources to establish fault in your truck accident claim.
 Let Law Giant Injury Lawyers investigate your case and help you pursue max compensation for your damages.

 Contact us today at 505-900-0000 for a free consultation.